-SAG Infotech Official Tax Blog Huge Discount for Tax Experts
+SAG Infotech Official Tax Blog Big Discount for Tax Experts

 Section 269su & 119AA Under Income Tax Act

-As an initiative to boost the digital payments and bolster the cashless economy, the Government of India has introduced a new provision Section 269SU Prescribed Electronic Mode and subsequently notified Rule 119AA through the Finance (No. 2) Act, 2019 that prescribes certain electronic modes of payments as a mandatory facility for costumers to be given by businessmen.
+As an initiative to boost digital payments and bolster the cashless economy, the Government of India has introduced a new provision Section 269SU Prescribed Electronic Mode and subsequently notified Rule 119AA through the Finance (No. 2) Act, 2019 that prescribes certain electronic modes of payments as a mandatory facility for costumers to be given by businessmen.

 Imposition of Electronic Modes Under Section 269SU

-Section 269SU Under Income Tax Act 1961
+Section 269SU Under the Income Tax Act 1961

-Section 269SU prescribes the electronic modes for payments acceptance that an individual who is engaged in business has to provide in addition to the other electronic facility or digital mode of payment already available for the customers.
+Section 269SU prescribes the electronic modes for payment acceptance that an individual who is engaged in business has to provide in addition to the other electronic facility or digital mode of payment already available for the customers.

-Rule 119AA of Income Tax Act 1961
+Rule 119AA of the Income Tax Act 1961

 The prescribed electronic modes of payment in consonance with section 269SU were notified by the Central Board of Direct Taxes (CBDT).
 These modes are as follows: